 shingled roofing andover after

 The roof is an essential system that works around the clock to keep homes cool in the summer, warm in the winter, and dry throughout all types of weather.
-However, we don’t want to forget the importance that roofing ventilation plays with roof replacement.
+However, we don’t want to forget the importance that a roof ventilation system plays with roof replacement.
 It’s critical for the health of your roof and attic, and lack of ventilation can have a dramatic impact on energy bills.

 How Does Outside Air Access the Attic?
+Roof Ventilation Types to Consider

 Roof vents are strategically placed to maximize airflow through the roof in the most efficient way possible.
 Fresh airflow has several entry points through roof vents, including: